cedav12/Garbage-collection-GIT/FileCompression.md

   ![image](images/9_contents_of_pack.jpg)

-As opposed to the state prior to using `git gc`, we now have only have fully stored the latest *blob*, while its predecessor only contains the difference between them with reference to the new version at the end of the line.
+As opposed to the state prior to using `git gc`, we now have fully stored only the latest *blob*, while its predecessor only contains the difference between them with reference to the new version at the end of the line.

 ## Measuring effects